MicrosoftDocs/sql-docs/docs/big-data-cluster/hdfs-tiering.md

 # Configure HDFS tiering on SQL Server 2019 big data clusters

 HDFS Tiering provides the ability to mount external, HDFS-compatible file system in HDFS.
 This article explains how to configure HDFS tiering for SQL Server 2019 big data clusters (preview).
-At this time, CTP 2.3 only supports connecting to Azure Data Lake Storage Gen2, which is the focus on this article.
+At this time, CTP 2.3 only supports connecting to Azure Data Lake Storage Gen2, which is the focus of this article.

 ## HDFS tiering overview